Jayan: Resurgence in the 2000s

 A film titled Avatharam presently under production, is attempting to bring back his screen persona using advanced technologies.
 A documentary on Jayan's life and death Jayan – The Man behind the Legend is nearing completion for release in the near future.

 Legacy

 Jayan is perhaps the only actor thus far in the history of Malayalam film industry who remains a marketable superstar decades after his demise, to this day.
-In the state of Kerala, he is a true icon of popular culture, whose life and image has made him a legend over time.